apache/mynewt-site/docs/os/modules/shell/shell.md

 # Shell

-The shell is package sitting on top of console, handling 2 jobs.
-Processing console input and implementing newtmgr line protocol over serial.
+The shell is package sitting on top of console, handling 2 jobs; processing console input and implementing newtmgr line protocol over serial line.
 Shell runs on it's own task.

 ## Description